 Anonymous, NHS paediatrician

-It is one thing when you find out that your local hospital has suffered serious failures of care resulting in numerous preventable deaths, it is another when you find that hospital is involved, if not in blatant cover-up, in obscuring the extent of the problems.
-But when you find the organisations responsible for regulating hospitals have not only failed to maintain standards but are complicit in their own cover-ups then you can begin to despair whether you will ever get to the bottom of just how and why these tragedies occurred.
-[Extract from Joshua’s Story, by James Titcombe – used with permission.]
+It is one thing when you find out that your local hospital has suffered serious failures in care resulting in numerous preventable deaths, it is another when you find that hospital is involved, if not in blatant cover-up, in obscuring the extent of the problems.
+But when you find the organisation responsible for regulating hospitals has not only failed to maintain standards but its complicit in its own cover-ups then you can begin to despair whether you will ever get to the bottom of just how and why these tragedies occur.

 Healthcare staff often have to complete mandatory online modules, e.g. in fire safety, manual handling, blood transfusion.
 The modules have a pass rate (e.g. 80%) and sometimes a maximum number of attempts before the healthcare worker is locked out and has to discuss their poor performance with their line manager.
 Healthcare workers may then sit down in groups to share the correct answers and therefore pass the module.